UK university awarded the last degree to Dr Abdul Kalam

 India’s former President Dr A P J Abdul Kalam, fondly known as the “People’s President”, was loved by many for his quintessential humaneness and simplicity.
 He breathed his last on July 27th, 2015 delivering a lecture at IIM-Shillong where he wanted to quiz the management students to explore ways for the smooth functioning of Indian Parliament.
 A visionary scientist and inspiration to millions for his incredible achievements, he was passionate about teaching too.
 His death while delivering a lecture must have ensured a great teacher like him a place in ‘the island of peace’ which finds a mention in his poem ‘The Vision’.
+This is a story of last honorary doctorate degree of Dr Abdul Kalam sir.

 NISU UK, the umbrella organization representing the students and alumni of Indian origin in UK, has decided to bring you the story behind Dr Kalam’s last ‘honorary graduation’ ceremony on the anniversary of his birth as a fitting tribute.
-It is a matter of great pride for the UK-based Indian fraternity that a UK university awarded the last degree to Dr Kalam, which he personally collected and felt proud of.
+It is a matter of great pride for the UK-based Indian fraternity that a UK university awarded the last degree to Dr Abdul Kalam, which he personally collected and felt proud of.
 The story, as penned by NISU’s executive officer Mohanish Borana, is shaped around personal experiences of many eminent personalities involved with that ceremony.
-It includes the inspirational message that Dr Kalam gave to the youth.
+It includes the inspirational message that Dr Abdul Kalam gave to the youth.
 Mohanish is currently pursuing his PhD in Chemistry at the King’s building campus of the university.

 It was a pleasant sunny summer day in Edinburgh on 15th of May 2014.
 The venue was theatre-styled Playfair Library Hall situated in the picturesque Old College of the University of Edinburgh.
-Professor Sir Timothy O’Shea, Principal and Vice-Chancellor of the University of Edinburgh, had presented him with the honorary degree of Doctor of Science on behalf of the Chancellor HRH The Princess Royal.
-Little did he knew that it would become, unfortunately, Dr Kalam’s last honorary degree personally collected by the leader.
+Professor Sir Timothy O’Shea, Principal and Vice-Chancellor of the University of Edinburgh, had presented Abdul Kalam with the honorary degree of Doctor of Science on behalf of the Chancellor HRH The Princess Royal.
+Little did he knew that it would become, unfortunately, Dr Abdul Kalam’s last honorary degree personally collected by the leader.
 Professor Sir O’Shea recalling his visit to Edinburgh in May 2014 says, “His arrival was greeted with much excitement and enthusiasm by the student community as well as the Indian Diaspora.
 His humility and inspirational leadership endeared him to the audience and I was fortunate to witness the great regard people had for him during his visit to the University of Edinburgh.”
 On the next day, Dr Kalam delivered the inaugural lecture for the Edinburgh India Institute in John McIntyre Conference Centre.

 The conference was appropriately titled “Innovative Engagement for Sustainable Development: the Edinburgh-India Story”, considering the fact Dr Kalam was an innovator and believed in sustainable development.
 “When we met him in January 2014 to discuss the conference, he said it would be an honour for him to walk and speak at the place which was graced by many great scientists including his inspirations Charles Darwin and Alexander Graham Bell,” said Dr George Palattiyil, Deputy Director of EII, who organised the conference along with Dr Dina Sidhva.
-When presented with the honorary degree Dr Kalam said, “This campus has been witness to some of the most historic people and their ideas which changed the world.
+When presented with the honorary degree Dr Abdul Kalam said, “This campus has been witness to some of the most historic people and their ideas which changed the world.
 When I was walking here yesterday and today, I saw many students walking past.
 I wondered, that someday back in history, through these same aisles, gardens and walkways, Charles Darwin would have walked, Alexander Graham Bell would have walked, Sir Walter Scott would have walked, Arthur Conan Doyle would have walked, and Thomas Bayes would have walked too.
 This place is filled with wisdom, knowledge and ideas of some of the greatest mind of humanity.
 I feel blessed to walk in the University of Edinburgh and now to be associated with it.”

 Dr A P J Abdul Kalam at the inaugural Edinburgh India Institute’s inaugural conference flanked by Indian tricolours and Scotland’s flag.
 Photo credits: Douglas Robertson Photography (courtesy Edinburgh India Institute)

-As one of the principal architects of modern India, Dr Kalam has been honoured with several esteemed national and international awards and a number of Honorary Degrees from around the world.
+As one of the principal architects of modern India, Dr Abdul Kalam has been honoured with several esteemed national and international awards and a number of Honorary Degrees from around the world.
 It includes Doctor of Science from the University of Wolverhampton and Doctor of Laws from Queen’s University Belfast.
 However, the University of Edinburgh was indeed privileged to be the last University to confer an Honorary Doctorate to him.
 “I was privileged to host Dr Kalam for the EII’s inaugural conference which celebrated our engagement with India and cemented our longstanding partnership with a number of higher education institutions across India.
-It was my great honour to confer on him the Honorary Degree of Doctor of Science in recognition of his outstanding contribution to science and technology, and his commitment to helping transform India into a developed nation by 2020”, says Professor Sir O’Shea.
+It was my great honour to confer on Dr. Abdul Kalam the Honorary Degree of Doctor of Science in recognition of his outstanding contribution to science and technology, and his commitment to helping transform India into a developed nation by 2020”, says Professor Sir O’Shea.

 *Kalam’s message to students*